How regularly you should change your air filters could depend on the following:

 - Air pollution levels and construction around the home

-For basic 1"–3" air filters, manufacturers often direct you to change them every 30–60 days.
-If you suffer from light to moderate allergies, you could get a better air filter or get new ones even more regularly.
+For basic 1"–3" air filters, manufacturers typically direct you to get new ones every 30–60 days.
+If you suffer from light to moderate allergies, you could install a better air filter or replace them even more frequently.

-Or, if you reside a more rural spot or less occupied house (like a vacation residence) and there are not as many cars around, each year could be regular enough.
+Or, if you reside a more country spot or less occupied residence (like a vacation residence) and there are not as many cars around, each year might be regular enough.

-Here are averages that may help you decide how frequently you should get a new air filter at home:
+Here are averages that may help you figure out how frequently you should replace the air filter at home:

 - Vacation home or lone occupant and no pets or allergies: every 6–12 months